1952: The first UK Singles Chart was published by music journal New Musical Express with Al Martino’s “Here in My Heart” at #1.

 1960: Ray Charles had his first #1 on the Billboard Hot 100 with “Georgia on My Mind,” a song originally written in 1930 by Stuart Gorrell with music by Hoagy Carmichael.

 1962: Bob Dylan recorded “Don’t Think Twice, It’s All Right.”
-The composition was based on the traditional song “Who’s Gonna Buy Your Chickens When I’m Gone,” taught to Dylan his friend and mentor, folksinger Paul Clayton, who had used the melody in his own song “Who’s Gonna Buy Your Ribbons When I’m Gone?”
+The composition was based on the traditional song “Who’s Gonna Buy Your Chickens When I’m Gone,” which was taught to Dylan by his friend and mentor, folk singer Paul Clayton, who had used the melody in his own song “Who’s Gonna Buy Your Ribbons When I’m Gone?.”

-1964: The same week that they had the #1 record on the Billboard Hot 100, the Supremes’ next single, “Come See About Me” entered the chart, on it’s way to becoming their next #1 that December.
+1964: The same week that they had the #1 record on the Billboard Hot 100 with “Baby Love,” The Supremes’ next single, “Come See About Me” entered the chart on it’s way to becoming their next #1 in December.

 1969: David Bowie’s self-titled second album was released by Philips Records in the UK.
 In the US, the album was issued by Mercury Records with the title Man of Words/Man of Music.
-In 1972, RCA Records reissued the LP as Space Oddity, based on the album’s title track which had been a #5 in the UK.
-Since then subsequent reissues of the album have used the Space Oddity title as well as its original eponymous title.
+In 1972, RCA Records reissued the LP as Space Oddity based on the album’s title track which had been a #5 hit in the UK.
+Since then, subsequent reissues of the album have used the Space Oddity title as well as its original eponymous title.

 1970: “Domino,” Van Morrison’s tribute to New Orleans R&B singer and pianist Fats Domino, entered the Billboard Hot 100.
 It later reached #9 and became Morrison’s highest charting US single.

-1970: “We Got to Get You A Woman,” from Todd Rundgren’s debut album, Runt, entered the Billboard Hot 100 on its way to peaking at #20.
+1970: “We Got to Get You A Woman” from Todd Rundgren’s debut studio album, Runt, entered the Billboard Hot 100 on its way to peaking at #20.

 1970: Santana’s version of Peter Green’s “Black Magic Woman” entered the Billboard Hot 100.
 The song became one of Santana’s biggest hits, rising to #4 on its three month chart run.